-We made a spontaneous decision to watch the sunset from a spectacular viewpoint over a cliff, El Mirador.
+We spontaneously decided to watch the sunset from a spectacular viewpoint over a cliff, El Mirador.
 To make the evening extra special, we brought along a bottle of wine we bought from the supermarket.
 Together, we wrapped wine glasses we borrowed from the hostel in a piece of cloth and whisked off in two tuk-tuks.

 “Salud” we toasted to the new friendships as we clinked our wine glasses together.

 At that moment, I understood that the evening was not about the view but it was the company of friends.
 It turned out to be one of my favourite memories of the weekend in Barichara.
-We enjoyed the cool breeze, drank wine, shared crazy laughter, cracked lame jokes and make meaningful conversations.
+We enjoyed the cool breeze, drank wine, shared crazy laughters, cracked lame jokes and made meaningful conversations.
 It was them that made the evening special.

 The moment had imprinted itself deep in my memory.
-A special moment I shared with these kindred spirits.
+It was a special moment I shared with these kindred spirits.
 The new and not so new friends, we created a special bond.

 The temperature started to dip as the sky turned dark.
-As much as I wish we could let the moment linger on, we had to leave because of HUNGER.
-Paola recommended a restaurant, Filomena.
-She promised that they served great burgers.
+As much as I wish we could let the moment linger on, we had to leave because we were FAMISHED.
+Paola recommended a restaurant, Filomena where she boldly claimed that they served great burgers.

 The restaurant was beautiful.
 There was a photo spot with different props provided to take photos with.
 It had quirky spots and quotes all around.
 Every touch of decoration went through a well thought off process.

-Those burgers were delicious.
+She was right, those burgers were delicious.
 Shang ordered the special burger, Barichara and he claimed that it was the best burger he had ever eaten.
-It was a good recommendation!
+Thus, it was a good recommendation!